Helen Vlachos: Recognition

 Eleni Vlachou is recognised as one of the World Press Freedom Heroes, an award sponsored by the International Press Institute.
 She received the award posthumously in 2000.

-Andreas Papandreou, as Prime Minister of Greece, had said about her: "She was a truly great figure in Greek journalism...
+In response to her death, the Prime Minister of Greece Andreas Papandreou said about her: "She was a truly great figure in Greek journalism...
 She was unwavering in her principles and her beliefs...
 Her immediate reaction to the coup of 21 April 1967, with the cessation of publication of Kathimerini and her other publications, is a crowning moment of resistance in the field of journalism."

 A prize named in her honour "The Eleni Vlachou Award" is presented every two years starting from 2003 to Greek journalists by the German embassy in Greece for excellence in journalism covering European and international topics.

 Marriage

 In 1935, Vlachos married Ioannis Arvanitidis.
 Vlachos and Arvanitidis later divorced.
 In 1951, she remarried, to Konstantinos Loundras.